Considering a DIY outdoor kitchen project?

 Well, perhaps RTA is the solution for you!

 Ready-to-assemble outdoor kitchens make it even easier for the average DIYer.
 Why?
-The island arrives to your house 95% complete.
-All you have to do is assemble it like a piece of furniture.
+The grill island arrives to your house 95% complete.
+All you have to do is assemble it with a few friends like a piece of furniture.

 Our DIY outdoor kitchen kits come with all the components you need.
 Countertops, panels, appliances, the hardware and all.
 You can’t ask for more in a DIY outdoor kitchen option!